Guirie92/push_swap/README.md

 ---

 ## ⚡ Efficiency Highlights

-✔ Runtime malloc-free after initialization
 ✔ Single arr buffer reused during parsing + duplicate check + rank conversion
 ✔ Sorting and chunk logic optimized for minimal operations
 ✔ Ranking uses **quicksort O(n log n)**

-Normalizing to ranks improves predictability, lets chunk slicing be math-based, and avoids large integer edge cases.
+Normalizing to ranks lets chunk slicing be math-based, and it helps find the max number in the last phase of the algorithm, where you pass the max from B to A, since we know max is `n - 1` (`n` being the size og the array.

 ---